Wikidata/Wikidata-Toolkit/wdtk-examples/README.md

 in this way, but it can be very convenient to get some data directly even when processing a dump (since the dump can only be read in sequence).

+#### EditOnlineDataExample.java ####

+This program shows how to create and modify live data on test.wikidata.org via the Web API.
+This can be used with any other Wikibase site as well.
+The example first creates a new item with some starting data, then adds some additional statements, and finally modifies and deletes existing statements.
+All data modifications automatically use revision ids to make sure that no edit conflicts occur (and we don't modify/delete data that is different from what we expect).

 #### LocalDumpFileExample.java ####

 This program shows how to process a data dump that is available in a local file, rather